microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/build_test_ship/troubleshooting.rst

 Correlation IDs
 ---------------

-Every WOPI request Office Online makes to a host will have an ID called the correlation ID.
+Every WOPI request |wac| makes to a host will have an ID called the correlation ID.
 This ID will be included in the WOPI request using the **X-WOPI-CorrelationId** request header.
-Hosts should log this ID for each incoming WOPI request; doing so will allow hosts to easily correlate their own logs with Office Online's server logs.
+Hosts should log this ID for each incoming WOPI request; doing so will allow hosts to easily correlate their own logs with |wac|'s server logs.

 There are other WOPI request headers that may be useful for hosts to log.
 See the :ref:`Common headers` for more information.